afogl001/pkf_trackpoint-qt/README.md

 - Persistence currently only works for systemd

 ### Disclaimer...
-This program was written by a novice who is just learing C++ and Qt.
+This program was written by a novice who is just learning C++ and Qt.
 As such, the author is aware that there is much room for improvement in the code and appreciates any suggestions for cleaning it up or making it more efficient.
 The author can be reached at "afogl001@members.fsf.org".

 ### Planned Improvements
 - Fix minor offset of labels